a-r-d/deadbeat-roommate/README.md

 # Deadbeat-Roommate

-How to annoy your deadbeat roommate who hasn't paid the rent.
-Programatically SMS message your roommate at all hours of the day until you get paid.
+A fun way to annoy your deadbeat roommate who hasn't paid the rent.
+Programatically SMS or voice message your roommate at all hours of the day until you get paid.

 ### Usage: